Tchouamo/Enterprise-Network-Cisco-Packet-Tracer/README.md

-# Departmental Office LAN Design: IP Addressing & Segmentation (Cisco Packet Tracer)
+# Departmental Office LAN Design: IP Addressing, Segmentation, and Secure Remote Access (Cisco Packet Tracer)

 ## Project Overview

 This repository presents a detailed departmental Local Area Network (LAN) design, built and simulated using **Cisco Packet Tracer**.
-The project focuses on creating a segmented network for an office with distinct departments (e.g., Accounting, Delivery), emphasizing structured IP addressing and inter-departmental routing.
+The project focuses on creating a segmented network for an office with distinct departments (e.g., Accounting, Delivery), emphasizing structured IP addressing, inter-departmental routing, and secure remote management.

 Key aspects of this project include:

-* **Departmental Segmentation:** Designing separate logical networks for different departments using distinct IP subnets.
+* **Departmental Segmentation:** Designing separate logical networks for different departments using distinct IP subnets for enhanced organization and security.
 * **Comprehensive IP Addressing:** Explicitly assigning and documenting static IP addresses, subnet masks, and default gateways for every device (PCs, Printers, Router interfaces).
-* **Router-Based Inter-Departmental Routing:** Configuring a central router to enable seamless communication between the segmented departments.
+* **Router-Based Inter-Departmental Routing:** Configuring a central router to enable seamless and efficient communication between the segmented departments.
+* **Secure Remote Management (SSH):** Implementing and verifying Secure Shell (SSH) for encrypted command-line access to the router, demonstrating best practices for network device administration with a 1024-bit RSA key and custom domain.
+* **Basic Remote Management (Telnet):** Configuring Telnet access for basic, unencrypted remote command-line management of the router (primarily for demonstration/comparison purposes).
 * **Device Integration:** Incorporating various end devices, including PCs and network printers, within their respective departmental segments.
-* **Clear Documentation:** Visualizing the network structure with clear labels for departments, IP schemes, and device roles.
+* **Clear Documentation:** Visualizing the network structure with clear labels for departments, IP schemes, and device roles within the Packet Tracer environment.

-This project demonstrates practical skills in network planning, precise IP addressing, and the implementation of departmental network segregation.
+This project demonstrates practical skills in network planning, precise IP addressing, the implementation of departmental network segregation, and the configuration of essential remote access protocols.

 ## Network Topology & IP Scheme